- Lua 98.7%

 AppAssets.zipfrom a SIF1 community APK or the original retail installation.
 Required because Replayground loads SIF's own Lua scripts + asset files; nothing useful happens without them. - A SIF1 private server to talk to.
 Default points at

-sif.ethanthesleepy.one; configurable viaserver_info.jsoninside the assets bundle (see NPPS4 for setup).
+sif.ethanthesleepy.one; configurable viaserver_info.jsoninside the assets bundle (see NPPS4 for setup). - One of:

 You will build, from source: